be-smals-thim/be-ebox-enterprise-integration-support/README.md

-# be-ebox-enterprise-integration-support
+# Tools & Tricks to integrate with eBox Enterprise

-An unofficial set of tools that helps with integration with www.eboxenterprise.be site
+An unofficial set of tools that helps with integration with [https://www.eboxenterprise.be]() site.